the ART of the POSSIBLE - London SW19

 • We recommend negative splits: you run the second half slightly faster (30 to 60sec) than the first.

-Start Strategy that we suggest for first timers and beginners
+Start Strategy that we suggest

 • Walk across the start line and start running after about 10 to 15 sec.